Australian Government advice for Palau

 A departure tax and environmental protection fee is payable in cash at the airport on departure from Palau.

-If you are travelling to or through the United States of America (USA), or if you are transiting in Guam or other USA points of entry, you are required to meet USA entry/transit requirements.
-Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
+If you are travelling to or through the United States of America, or if you are transiting Guam or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the United States of America .